Major News Announcement regarding the Balance Yoga Studio

 This term will we be teaching out of the same alternative venues we were using last year.

-Mondays and Thursdays are at the Kenpo Karate room by Mitre 10.
-And Tuesdays and Wednesdays will be in the St Andrew's church hall.
+Mondays, Wednesdays and Thursdays are at the Kenpo Karate room by Mitre 10.
+And Tuesdays evenings will be in the St Andrew's church hall.

 We are starting with the following popular classes:

 - Align & Flow

 - Beginner's courses